armsle2/Finding-Forever/README.md

 # finding-forever

-Welcome to the Friend Finder App where you can find a friend forever!
+Welcome to the Finding Forever App where you can find a friend forever!

 Simply just take a quick survey so we can find the right person for you.